MetaMask/snap-7715-permissions/packages/permissions-provider-snap/docs/eventHandling.md

- orchestrate->>orchestrator(permission specific): Call the .getConfirmationDialogEventHandlers() on the orchestrator to return a set of event handlers for the confirmation dialog specific to the permission type. orchestrator->>UI module: Fetch the permission JSX component orchestrate->>PermissionConfirmationContext: Builds the Snap UI context with the handler and UI elements default state. orchestrate->>renderHandler: Create the confirmation dialog orchestrate->>UserEventDispatcher: Register the event handlers orchestrate->>renderHandler: Wait for the confirmation result.
+ orchestrate->>orchestrator(permission specific): Call the .getConfirmationDialogEventHandlers() on the orchestrator to return a set of event handlers for the confirmation dialog specific to the permission type. orchestrator->>UI module: Fetch the permission JSX component orchestrate->>PermissionConfirmationContext: Builds the Snap UI context with the handler and UI elements default state. orchestrate->>PermissionConfirmationRenderHandler: Create the confirmation dialog orchestrate->>UserEventDispatcher: Register the event handlers orchestrate->>PermissionConfirmationRenderHandler: Wait for the confirmation result.
  ConfirmationDialog->>onUserInput: Events are sent to onUserInput.
 ```